impel-intelligence/dippy-studio-bittensor/README.md

 ## Overview of Miner and Validator Functionality

+Note that this repository mainly serves for validator code.
+There are two critical sub components - orchestrator and miner - which are linked here but have their own respective repositories.

 **Miners** Run inference on an optimized version of the image and other media models using Dippy's Inference Engine.

 **Validators** evaluate and assess the output quality, consistency and latency of miner outputs.